Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Related Work

 \paragraph{Type checking and inference for Python} In 2014, the Python community introduced a type hints proposal \cite{van2014pep} that describes adding optional type annotations to Python programs.
 A year later, Python 3.5 was released with optional type annotations and the \textit{mypy} type checker \cite{lehtosalo2017mypy}.
 This has enabled gradual typing of existing Python programs and validating added type annotations.
 Since the introduction of type hints proposal, other type checkers have been developed such as \textit{PyType} \cite{pytype}, \textit{PyRight} \cite{pyright}, and \textit{Pyre} \cite{pyre}.

-Moreover, a number of research work proposed a type inference algorithm for Python \cite{salib2004faster, maia2012static, hassan2018maxsmt}.
+A number of research works proposed type inference algorithms for Python \cite{salib2004faster, maia2012static, hassan2018maxsmt}.
 These are static-based approaches that have a pre-defined set of rules and constraints.
 As previously mentioned, static type inference methods are often imprecise \cite{pavlinovic2019leveraging}, due to the dynamic nature of Python and the over-approximation of programs' behavior by static analysis \cite{madsen2015static}.

-\paragraph{Learning-based type inference} In 2015, Rachev et al. \cite{raychev2015predicting} proposed JSNice, a probabilistic model that predicts identifier names and type annotations for JavaScript using conditional random fields (CRFs).
+\paragraph{Learning-based type inference} In 2015, Rachev et al.~\cite{raychev2015predicting} proposed JSNice, a probabilistic model that predicts identifier names and type annotations for JavaScript using conditional random fields (CRFs).
 The central idea of JSNice is to capture relationships between program elements in a dependency network.
 However, the main issue with JSNice is that its dependency network cannot consider a wide context within a program or a function.

-Xu et al. \cite{xu2016python} adopt a probabilistic graphical model (PGM) to predict variable types for Python.
-Their approach extracts several uncertain type hints such as attribute access, variable names, and dataflow between variables.
-Although the probabilistic model of Xu et al. \cite{xu2016python} outperforms static type inference systems, their proposed system is slow and lacks scalability.
+Xu et al.~\cite{xu2016python} adopt a probabilistic graphical model (PGM) to predict variable types for Python.
+Their approach extracts several uncertain type hints such as attribute access, variable names, and data flow between variables.
+Although the probabilistic model of Xu et al.~\cite{xu2016python} outperforms static type inference systems, their proposed system is slow and lacks scalability.

 Considering the mentioned issue of JSNice, Hellendoorn et al.~\cite{hellendoorn2018deep} proposed DeepTyper, a sequence-to-sequence neural network model that was trained on an aligned corpus of TypeScript code.
 The DeepTyper model can predict type annotations across a source code file by considering a much wider context.
 Yet DeepTyper suffers from inconsistent predictions for the token-level occurrences of the same variable.
-Malik et al. \cite{malik2019nl2type} proposed NL2Type, a neural network model that predicts type annotations for JavaScript functions.
+Malik et al.~\cite{malik2019nl2type} proposed NL2Type, a neural network model that predicts type annotations for JavaScript functions.
 The basic idea of NL2Type is to leverage the natural language information in the source code such as identifier names and comments.
-The NL2Type model is shown to outperform both the JSNice and DeepTyper at the task of type annotations prediction \cite{malik2019nl2type}.
+The NL2Type model is shown to outperform both the JSNice and DeepTyper at the task of type annotations prediction~\cite{malik2019nl2type}.